 Workplace fatalities, injuries, and illnesses cost the country billions of dollars every year.
-In its 2018 Workplace Safety Index, Liberty Mutual estimated that employers paid more than $1 billion per week for direct workers' compensation costs for disabling, non-fatal workplace injuries in 2015.
-The National Safety Council estimated that work-related deaths and injuries cost the nation, employers, and individuals $151 billion in 2016.
-Employers that implement effective safety and health management systems may expect to significantly reduce injuries and illnesses and reduce the costs associated with these injuries and illnesses, including workers' compensation payments, medical expenses, and lost productivity.
+In its 2021 Workplace Safety Index, Liberty Mutual estimated that employers paid more than $1 billion per week for direct workers' compensation costs for disabling, non-fatal workplace injuries in 2018.
+The National Safety Council estimated that work-related deaths and injuries cost the nation, employers, and individuals $171 billion in 2019.
+Employers that implement effective safety and health programs may expect to significantly reduce injuries and illnesses and reduce the costs associated with these injuries and illnesses, including workers' compensation payments, medical expenses, and lost productivity.
 In addition, employers often find that process and other changes made to improve workplace safety and health may result in significant improvements to their organization's productivity and profitability.

 - A 2012 study concluded that inspections conducted by California's Division of Occupational Safety and Health (Cal/OSHA) reduce injuries with no job loss.
 The study showed a 9.4% drop in injury claims and a 26% average savings on workers' compensation costs in the four years after a Cal/OSHA inspection compared to a similar set of uninspected workplaces.
 On average, inspected firms saved an estimated $355,000 in injury claims and compensation paid for lost work over that period.
 There was no evidence that these improvements came at the expense of employment, sales, credit rating, or firm survival.